CtadharaMidori/guides/jean.md

 {% tab title="Dandelion Breeze" %}
 Jean creates **Dandelion field** dealing AoE Anemo DMG and heals the party instantly.

-* Creation also launches light enemies.
+* Cast also knocks away light enemies.
 * The **Dandelion field** deals Anemo damage to enemies crossing the border of the field.
-* Heals and applies Anemo continuously to the active character inside the field cleansing non Anemo debuffs.
+* Heals and applies Anemo continuously to the active character inside the field cleansing debuffs.

 | Effect | Talent 6% / Data |
 | :--- | :--- |